Causes And Treatments For Depression During Pregnancy

 Depression is a mood disorder characterized by changes in physical health, feelings, thoughts, and behavior that affect a person’s ability to accomplish daily tasks and enjoy their overall quality of life.
 Depressive symptoms—which may include low mood, loss of interest, lack of motivation, and fatigue—can affect not only daily life but also personal and work relationships.

-A pregnant person may be experiencing difficult life situations that make it challenging to manage the stress of a pregnancy effectively.
+However, changes in hormones may not be the only risk factor.
+A pregnant person may be experiencing difficult life situations that make managing the stress of a pregnancy effectively challenging.
 The birth of a new child on the horizon can make other challenges, such as finances or relationships, seem overwhelming.
-Lastly, the changes that occur within a pregnant woman’s body can exacerbate any other external stressors.
+Lastly, the changes that occur within a pregnant person’s body can exacerbate any other external stressors.

 • Personal or family history of depression

-• Anxiety and/or life stress
+• Anxiety and life stressor

 • A recent traumatic life event, such as the death of a loved one